Yachts Engaged in Trade Scheme

 The Yachts Engaged in Trade (YET) Scheme has recently been adopted by both the Marshall Islands and Cayman Islands.

 The Yacht Engaged in Trade (YET) Scheme has been adopted by the Marshall Islands and more recently the Cayman Islands.
-It explains the processes to be followed for a private yacht to obtain a YET Compliance Certificate and a Temporary Certificate of Registry for YET (Temporary COR YET) authorising the yacht to charter for up to 84 days per calendar year in EU waters (currently limited to France and Monaco).
+It explains the processes to be followed for a private yacht to obtain a YET Compliance Certificate and a Temporary Certificate of Registry for YET (Temporary COR YET) authorising the yacht to charter for up to 84 days per calendar year in EU waters (currently limited to France, Monaco, and Croatia).

 This Guideline applies to Private registered yachts of 24m or over that seek to charter in EU waters, provided that they comply fully with the requirements for commercial yachts of the relevant Large Yacht Codes (LYC), as well as all other applicable national and international requirements.
 Compliance with the LYC requires all YETs to be fully commercially compliant at all times, whether engaged in trade or not.
 This also includes full commercial compliance with all applicable international conventions.
 This also means that the yacht cannot carry more than 12 passengers while engaged in trade.